streets and roads

 Read MoreWhy visit the Strand (according to reviews)

-With lockdown easing, many Londoners and tourists are beginning to explore the city or return to their places of work.
+With lockdown one easing, Londoners and tourists are beginning to explore the city or return to their places of work.
 Of course, for some essential workers, the Strand has continued to be a part of daily life.
 As for me, I’m lucky that my job can be done from home, and I am nervous about…

 Read MoreThe Strand as photographed by Anthony Frank Kersting